akshayakolay/Portfolio/Tutorials/Connecting cables and ports.md

 * Connect another end to: USB port(s) on the computer

-**Ethernet:** Ethernet cable is used to connect your computer to an internet network.
+**- Ethernet:** Ethernet cable is used to connect your computer to an internet network.

 * Connect one end to:  Ethernet port on the computer

 * Connect another end to: Router

- **Power supply cable:** It is used to connect your computer to the power socket.
+ **- Power supply cable:** It is used to connect your computer to the main power supply.

  * Connect one end to:  AC power socket on the computer